telerik/blazor-docs/components/stepper/steps/labels.md

 # Steps Labels

-Stepper component allows you to set labels for the corresponding step indicators.
+The Stepper component allows you to set labels for the corresponding step indicators.
 You can define the desired labels through the `Label` parameter the `StepperStep` exposes.
-If there don't include the `Label` parameter, no label will be rendered beneath the step indicator.
+If you don't set value to the `Label` parameter, no label will be rendered for the step indicator.

 >caption Stepper component with indicators and labels.
 The result from the snippet below.